TV receiver looks pretty much as a common DVD player. It is

 years, Dish Network went through quite a few receiver models.
 The main line featured five models, ranging from

 entry-level to top-of-the line.
 On the basic end, it starts with Dish

 311 and Dish 322 receivers.
 Dish 311 is a single tuner receiver,

 dual tuner receiver, allowing viewing on two independent TV sets (with UHF remote control for the second set).

 Moreover, the second tuner's agile modulated mono output allows multiple TV sets

 connected to it.

 Digital video recording (DVR)...

-capable of digital recording.
-It takes Dish Player-DVR 625 which
+was capable of digital recording.
+It took Dish Player-DVR 625 which

 two independent TVs (one TV being either HD or standard, and the other